 (g) the clinical or prescription record of the person or animal for whom the prescription was issued is preserved for at least one year from the date on which the prescription was generated and can be accessed when required.

+[Clause 1 inserted in Gazette 26 Jul 1991 p.
+3855.]

 2. For prescriptions of a poison included in Schedule 8 or 9, the words, “The prescriber must write these prescription details in his or her own handwriting” shall be printed by the system immediately below the computer-printed details, and the system shall allow space on the prescription for these handwritten details.

-[Appendix L inserted in Gazette 26 Jul 1991 p.
+[Clause 2 inserted in Gazette 26 Jul 1991 p.
 3855; amended in Gazette 19 Mar 1996 p.
 1239.]

 Appendix M